Krithika-Sulochana-08/Ex.No.8/README.md

 7. Compare the Generated Image with the Original:
 ○	Assess how closely the generated image matches the original in terms of colors, composition, subject, and style.
 Note the differences and refine the prompt if necessary.
 ## Tools/LLMs for Image Generation:
-●	DALL·E (by OpenAI): A text-to-image generation tool capable of creating detailed images from textual prompts.
+●	Gemini (by Google): A text-to-image generation tool capable of creating detailed images from textual prompts.
-○	Website: DALL·E
+○	Website: Gemini
 ●	Stable Diffusion: An open-source model for generating images from text prompts, known for its flexibility and customizable outputs.
 ○	Website: Stable Diffusion
 ●	MidJourney: A popular AI tool for generating visually striking and creative images based on text descriptions.